AndreLaranjeira/MessageLogger/README.md

 # Message Logger

 ## Description
 A simple message logger for the C programming language with different message types.
-Meant to be used in everyday projects to simplify the task of printing messages to the user.
+Meant to be used in everyday projects to simplify the task of printing messages to the user or saving them in a log file.

 ## Features
 - Five different types of messages with context fields: message, success, warning, error and info.
 - Public functions to color the text and the background, giving the programmer greater flexibility.
-- Optional configuration to store logged messages in a separate file.
+- Optional configuration to store logged messages in a separate log file.
-  - Configurable time format for messages.
+  - Configurable time format for log file.
 - Thread-safe message logging.
 - Color customization for message types.